guptagarvita09-glitch/Market-Research-portfolio/START_HERE.md

 | **QUICK_REFERENCE.md** | Project summaries & tips | Interview preparation |
 | **START_HERE.md** | This file | Getting started |

----

-## How Recruiters Will Use Your Portfolio

-### Pass 1 (30 seconds)
-- Read README headline
-- Scan featured projects
-- Check if they match their open role

-### Pass 2 (2-3 minutes)
-- Read one case study Executive Summary
-- Check your CAGR/growth rates
-- Verify relevant industries

-### Pass 3 (If interested, 10-15 minutes)
-- Deep dive on 1-2 full case studies
-- Review methodology and insights
-- Check competitive benchmarking
-- Assess business impact thinking

-**Bottom Line:** Your portfolio must work at all three levels. ✅ This one does.

----

 ## Key Portfolio Strengths

 ### ✅ Demonstrates Real Skills